VineetTambe/Tazer/README.md

 # Lattitude_Longitude
-Refer Documentation for further details on the project
+Refer Documentation.docs for further details on the project